Urban heat island

-An urban heat island (UHI) is an urban area that is significantly warmer than its surrounding rural areas due to human activities.
-The temperature difference is usually larger at night than during the day, and is most apparent when winds are weak.
-UHI is most noticeable during the summer and winter.
-The main cause of the UHI effect is from the modification of land surfaces.
-A study has shown that heat islands can be affected by proximity to different types of land cover, so that proximity to barren land causes urban land to become hotter and proximity to vegetation makes it cooler.
-Waste heat generated by energy usage is a secondary contributor.
+Urban areas usually experience the urban heat island (UHI) effect; that is, they are significantly warmer than surrounding rural areas.
+The temperature difference is usually larger at night than during the day, and is most apparent when winds are weak, under block conditions, noticeably during the summer and winter.

+The main cause of the UHI effect is from the modification of land surfaces, while waste heat generated by energy usage is a secondary contributor.
+Urban areas occupy about 0.5% of the Earth's land surface but host more than half of the world's population.
 As a population center grows, it tends to expand its area and increase its average temperature.
 The term heat island is also used; the term can be used to refer to any area that is relatively hotter than the surrounding, but generally refers to human-disturbed areas.

 Monthly rainfall is greater downwind of cities, partially due to the UHI.
-Increases in heat within urban centers increases the length of growing seasons and decreases the occurrence of weak tornadoes.
-The UHI decreases air quality by increasing the production of pollutants such as ozone, and decreases water quality as warmer waters flow into area streams and put stress on their ecosystems.
+Increases in heat within urban centers increases the length of growing seasons, decreases air quality by increasing the production of pollutants such as ozone, and decreases water quality as warmer waters flow into area streams and put stress on their ecosystems.

-Not all cities have a distinct urban heat island, and the heat island characteristics depend strongly on the background climate of the area in which the city is located.
-Effects within a city can vary significantly depending on local environmental conditions.
+Not all cities have a distinct urban heat island, and the heat island characteristics depend strongly on the background climate of the area where the city is located.
+The impact in a city can significantly change based on its local environment.
 Heat can be reduced by tree cover and green space, which act as sources of shade and promote evaporative cooling.

-Other options include green roofs, passive daytime radiative cooling applications, and the use of lighter-colored surfaces and less absorptive building materials in urban areas, to reflect more sunlight and absorb less heat.
+Other options include green roofs, passive daytime radiative cooling applications, ventilation corridors, the use of lighter-colored surfaces, and less absorptive building materials.
+These reflect more sunlight and absorb less heat.